The conveniences of modern life make it easy for your kids to withdraw during winter when the snow flies and the temperatures chill your bones.

 In choosing our list of the best winter sports for kids, we stayed very close to a traditional set of activities.
 Winter sports, unsurprisingly, mostly seem to revolve around a certain muscular motion:

-Sliding across ice.
+Sliding across the ice.

 And sliding down hills.